 It is difficult to predict how quickly a person will recover, but some factors can help foresee the outcome.

 Having low brain oxygen levels for several hours can suggest a poorer recovery.
-Also, research suggests that a person’s functional status on admission to hospital strongly indicates their recovery prospects.
+Also,

 According to the Family Caregiver Alliance, in cases of hypoxic or anoxic brain injury, other factors that predict outcome include: